-How you can minimise water usage and bring down your soaring bills
+How you can minimize water usage and bring down your soaring bills?

 Come summer and many apartment complexes in several cities may run out of water.
 With soaring costs of tanker water, residents tend to run hefty water bills.
 However, a few simple techniques can help lower your water usage and cut your bill.

 Typical water usage is about 135 litres per person per day; 55 litres goes for bathing, another 30 litres towards toilet flushing, 40 litres for washing and cleaning (clothes, utensils) and another five litres each towards cooking and drinking.

 You can install inexpensive water saving devices such as faucet heads, aerators, pressure regulators, low-flow shower headsand restrictors.
 For instance, you can retrofitdevices such as aerators to your tap.
 It costs about ₹100-500 and when installed in the kitchen tap, water gets mixed with air, giving a soft bubbly flow, while reducing usage.

 Flushes are another big water guzzlers.
 You need about 11 litres of water in typical flush systems to work well, but the tank capacity may be about 19 litres.
 You can reduce the tank capacity by, say, inserting one or more plastic bottles that are weighed down with sand or pebbles.

 Also, when washing clothes in a machine, go for ‘full loads’ rather than batches of smaller loads.
 Or, if you must wash only ‘small loads’, make sure you set the appropriate water levels.

 You can also buy water-saving fittings such as ultra-low volume flush toilets.
 This uses only six litres of water and saves 70 per cent of water per flush — 15 per cent saving in overall daily usage.
 You can also consider dual-flush systems that use half or full tank flush.